Octalbyte/statix/CONTRIBUTING.md

 # PRs

 Be sure not to open a duplicate PR.
+All useful contributions are welcome.